2022 USFL Playoff Picture: Current standings, clinching scenarios, dates

 RELATED: Control what you can control – How journey through the fire led Generals RB Darius Victor to the USFL

-- The Michigan Panthers will be eliminated if they lose to the Stars on Sunday.

-- The Pittsburgh Maulers will be eliminated with a loss to the Generals on Friday or if the Stars win their game over the Panthers.

-- The New Orleans Breakers can clinch with a win against the Birmingham Stallions on Sunday AND with a Tampa Bay Bandits loss.
+- The New Orleans Breakers can clinch the South Division’s other playoff spot with a win over Tampa Bay in Week 9.

-- The Tampa Bay Bandits will be eliminated with a loss to the Houston Gamblers on Sunday AND with a New Orleans Breakers win.
+- The Tampa Bay Bandits can clinch a spot by winning their final two games (against the New Orleans Breakers and the Birmingham Stallions).

+- The New Jersey Generals can clinch the North Division title with a win over the Michigan Panthers OR a loss by the Philadelphia Stars in Week 9.

 RELATED: 2022 USFL Scores – Results and games schedule for the United States Football League